LilyMarcela/task-management/readme.md

 ---

-Step 3: Implement Authentication and RBAC
-Goal: Set up user authentication (JWT) and RBAC to ensure only authorized users access certain parts of the API.

-1. Authentication Middleware (middleware/authMiddleware.js):
-   Responsibility: Verify JWT tokens and attach the authenticated user to the request object.
-2. Role Middleware (middleware/roleMiddleware.js):
-   Responsibility: Check if the authenticated user has the appropriate role.
-   Reasoning:
-   Using separate middleware files keeps authentication and role-based logic separate from business logic, adhering to SRP.
-   Step 4: Implement Task CRUD Operations
-   Goal: Create routes and controllers for task management.

-Task Controller (controllers/taskController.js):
-Create Task: Handles the creation of a task and associates it with the user.

-Get Tasks: Retrieves tasks only for the logged-in user.

-Update/Delete Task: Validates ownership before making any changes.

-Reasoning: Keeping controller logic separate allows for easier testing and follows the Interface Segregation Principle (ISP) by not forcing controllers to handle unrelated concerns.

-Step 5: Test the API
-Goal: Test each API endpoint using Postman or curl to ensure all CRUD operations and authentication work as expected.

 Test Scenarios:
 User Registration and Login: Verify JWT token is returned.
 Task CRUD: Test creating, updating, deleting tasks, and ensure only the task owner can perform these operations.